iavofficial/IAVFrontendFramework/README.md

 ## Layout

-Here's a quick look at the layout:
+Here's a quick look of an example of the IAV Frontend Framework:

 ![Layout Screenshot](src/assets/png/layout.png)